algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-17-python-guide.md

 {"corpus": "It was a quiet night in the Shovel.", "tokens": [['It', 'was', 'a', 'quiet', 'night', 'in', 'the', 'Shovel']]}
 {% endhighlight %}

-**NOTE:** When you are creating an algorithm be mindful of the data types you require from the user and the output you return to them.
+When you are creating an algorithm be mindful of the data types you require from the user and the output you return to them.
 Our advice is to create algorithms that allow for a few different input types such as a file, a sequence or a URL.
+{: .notice-info}

 ### Calling Other Algorithms and Managing Data